hummus mashed potatoes

 • optional garnish: chopped fresh Italian parsley, lemon wedges, extra drizzle of olive oil

-Then return pot to the burner and use a potato masher to mash the potatoes until smooth.
-Then turn off heat, and add in butter, hummus salt and pepper.
+2. Then return pot to the burner and use a potato masher to mash the potatoes until smooth.
+Then turn off heat, and add in butter, warmed milk, hummus salt and pepper.
 Stir until combined.
 Season with additional salt and pepper if needed.
-Then top with garnishes if desired.
+And if you want creamier mashed potatoes, feel free to add in more warmed milk until they reach your desired consistency.

 About Ali